Privacy Policy

 4. Legal Basis for Processing

-We process personal data on the basis of legitimate interest, consent (where applicable), and contractual necessity in managing your membership.
+We process personal data on the basis of legitimate interest, consent where applicable, contractual necessity in managing your membership, and legal obligation where we are required to comply with applicable laws.
 You may withdraw consent for optional communications at any time by contacting us.

 5. How We Store and Protect Your Data